samdoghor/myte/docs/docs/index.md

 ## Installing

+!!! info

     It is `recommended` to Install `Myte` without a virtual environment so it would be available to bootstrap all your web projects going forward.

 Install and update using [pip](https://pip.pypa.io/en/stable/getting-started/)